-Editors and proofreaders review documents for misspellings, incorrect or missed punctuation, textual and numerical inconsistences, and more.
+Editors and proofreaders review documents for misspellings, incorrect or missed punctuation, textual and numerical inconsistencies, and more.
 Many editing contractors dive deeper into the text, making corrections to sentence construction and language usage as well.

 Some editing and proofreading contractors are large, multi-employee businesses, while others are freelancers who operate out of home offices.